oceanprotocol/ocean.py/READMEs/c2d-flow.md

 1. Setup
 2. Alice publishes dataset
 3. Alice publishes algorithm
-4. Alice allows the algorithm for C2D for that data asset
+4. Alice allows the algorithm for C2D for that data DDO
 5. Bob acquires datatokens for data and algorithm
 6. Bob starts a compute job using a free C2D environment (no provider fees)
 7. Bob monitors logs / algorithm output